Kearsley railway station: 21st century upgrade and electrification

-In 2009, Andrew Adonis in a government paper, proposed infill electrification schemes in the North West of England.
-After a spending review, in July 2012 the Coalition government announced 25 kV AC railway electrification reconfirming the scheme previously announced by Adonis.
+In 2009 in a government paper, Andrew Adonis proposed infill electrification schemes in the North West of England.
+After a spending review, in July 2012 the Coalition government announced 25 kV AC railway electrification, reconfirming the scheme previously announced by Adonis.
 Amongst schemes announced for electrification were Manchester - Euxton Junction through Kearsley railway station and thence to Euxton Junction.
 The project also called for a major civil engineering project to rebore the Farnworth tunnel on the line in advance of electrification.